Robot-In-A-Can/Evebrain-Firmware-ESP8266/README.md

 This is a branch of the Mirobot project (http://mirobot.io)

+## To use this script you must use version 2.3.0 of the ESP toolchain in the Arduino IDE

 # Building new web blob for EveBrain

 - Web sorce files are in  ./web/